GStreamer/gstreamer/markdown/frequently-asked-questions/git.md

 # Building GStreamer from git

-> Is there a way to test or develop against GStreamer from git without interfering with my system GStreamer installed from packages?
+## Is there a way to test or develop against GStreamer from git without interfering with my system GStreamer installed from packages?

 Yes!
-You have two options: you can either run GStreamer in an uninstalled setup (see [How do I develop against an uninstalled GStreamer copy ?](#developing-uninstalled-gstreamer)), or you can use GNOME's jhbuild.
+You have two options: you can either run GStreamer in an uninstalled setup (see [How do I develop against an uninstalled GStreamer copy?](#developing-uninstalled-gstreamer)), or you can use GNOME's jhbuild.

-> How do I check out GStreamer from git ?
+## How do I check out GStreamer from git?

 GStreamer is hosted on Freedesktop.org.
 GStreamer consists of various parts.
 In the beginning, you will be interested in the